 Instructions

-- Make a simple syrup by placing ½ cup sugar with ½ cup water in a saucepan.
-Bring it to a boil and remove from the heat.
+- Make a simple syrup by stirring ¼ cup sugar with ¼ cup water in a saucepan until the sugar dissolves.
+You can also add 2 teaspoons brown sugar for a caramel tone.
+Bring everything to a boil and remove from the heat.
 Let cool.

 - Have ready a colander and piece of cheesecloth.
 I use the drip coffee filters.
 Sieve the hazelnut mixture through it, letting it drip.
 Don't rush it.
 Discard the filters as they fill with the wet hazelnut powder.
 Your liquid will be clear, and you'll have most of your hazelnuts intact.